DaraMoylan/LocalAreaBarber/README.md

 # LocalAreaBarber

-A web application that connects customers with local barbers.
+A web application that connects customers with barbers.
 Barbers can manage their services and view appointments, while customers can browse barbers, book appointments, and manage their bookings.

 ## Tech Stack